007arunwilson/rn-app-malayali-ias-portal/README.md

 At app launch will check a refresh token is there, will call reseresh session and on success will store the tokens in global vars and in peristant storage. on failure Navigate to on boarding screen

+# App Structure ( MVC )
+App need to strictly follow MVC pattern when
+Model is relay on data which consisting of API and Redux.
+View is relay on React Views
+Controller is relay on actions ('store/actions')

+This way can seperate app logic from the view